 Another critical aspect of personal questions that you should forget is that there is no such thing as a ‘right‘ or ‘wrong‘ answer.
 You should focus on aligning your answers with the job requirements and the company where you’re interviewing.
 This way, you make sure you give the interviewer an exact answer that he or she wants to hear.

-Common interview questions about yourself
+Common interview questions:

 - Tell me about yourself.